If you're looking for the best budget projector you can find, we're here to lend you a hand with your search!

 If you're after a great projector for even less, the ELEPHAS GC333 is a solid choice for under 100 pounds or dollars.

-This projector boasts widespread compatibility, as it is able to connect to phones, tablets, laptops/PCs, game consoles, USB drives, Fire TV and more, which should cover all your needs.
+This projector boasts widespread compatibility, as it can connect to phones, tablets, laptops/PCs, game consoles, USB drives, Fire TV and more, which should cover all your needs.

 Read More: Best budget gaming laptops